 Via the local products sold through America’s big three - General Motors Holden, Chrysler and Ford - we were lucky in Australia to share in the glory years with our very own homegrown muscle and luxury machines that oozed road presence.
 But in Oz too - we stopped looking to the US, and toward Europe.

-]My parents didn’t drive so I had no opportunity to work on cars as a kid but that only fueled my obsession.
 I sketched, dreamed, ogled, read about - cars cars cars.
 Later, when old enough to drive - I jumped in the deep end.
 Before my twentieth birthday I owned three - at the same time.
-A ‘72 Falcon V8 coupe a-la Mad Max’s Interceptor, a worked Monaro GTS 350 4-speed missile that screamed like a banshee when revved, and a ‘67 Pontiac Parisienne that turned heads wherever it went.
+A ‘72 Falcon V8 hardtop a-la Mad Max’s Interceptor, a worked Monaro GTS 350 4-speed missile that screamed like a banshee, and a ‘67 Pontiac Parisienne that turned heads wherever it went.
 Later there was a ‘65 Mustang and a succession of Aussie Valiants.

 What to do with all the knowledge, the images and stories, the love of classic car culture?

 Sure there are others out there doing their thing.
-TV shows, youtube channels, magazines and more - all revelling in classic & retro car culture.
-But I felt there was something missing; too many people in their own little encampments - Ford people, Mopar people, Holden people, Chev people.
-Too much obsession with detail, with values and authenticity.
+TV shows, youtube channels, magazines and more - all reveling in classic & retro car culture.
+But I felt there was something missing; too many people in their own little encampments - Ford people, Mopar people, Holden people, Chev people, vintage car lovers etc. Too much obsession with detail, with values and authenticity.
 What about those of us who love it all - the whole damned crazy thing?